To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 Verizon Device Payment, formerly called Verizon Edge, is a device payment program that spreads the cost of your device over a 24 month period.
 So if your device costs $599.99 it will cost you about $24.99/month for 24 months.

 This doesn’t mean you’re locked into a two-year contract with Verizon though, so there are no early termination fees.
-Other perks of Verizon Edge are no activation fees and no finance charges.
+Other perks of Verizon Device Payment are no activation fees and no finance charges.

-Not so fast.
 Before going with T-Mobile, we suggest asking around to see how they perform in your local area.
+However, this may become less of a concern when the merger with Sprint completes, bringing more resources to their offering.

 Just because these companies didn’t make our top 3 doesn’t mean they’re bad choices.
 These carriers may have great service in your area.
 Be sure to check them out and do the research before choosing your company.

 If price is the main concern for you then Sprint may be your solution.
-Sprint got rid of its popular Framily plan and now offers its Unlimited Freedom plan, which still offers unlimited talk, text and data.
-It’s only $40 per line per month for a family of four.
+Sprint now offers its Unlimited Basic plan.
+It offers unlimited talk, text and data.
+It’s only $100 per month for a family of five.

-U.S. Cellular recently expanded its national coverage and availability of 4G, making it a national player in the industry.
+U.S. Cellular is continuing to expands its national coverage and availability of 4G along with new markets adding 5G, making it a national player in the industry.
 Their coverage is sometimes better than the big four (Verizon, AT&T, Sprint and T-Mobile), depending on your location.
 US Cellular’s rewards system allows customers to redeem new devices at a lower price.

-Google Fi may take the number one spot as best cell phone carrier, but not yet.
-As of now, it’s only available for the Nexus 6P, Nexus 5X and Nexus 6 smartphones.
+Google Fi may take the number one spot as the best cell phone carrier, but not yet.
+As of now, it’s only available for select Nexus smartphones.
 The national coverage is spotty.
 They promise fast speeds, more coverage and better connections to wifi.

 Finding the best phone carrier in your area doesn’t have to make you want to pull your hair out.
 Start your search by asking friends, family and neighbors how they like their service.
 Ask them how much they pay (if they don’t mind sharing) and what their plan includes as well as the performance.

 Hopefully you found a good fit and are ready to make the switch.
-When shopping around for plans, you might also look into adding a wifi hotspot plan or use your phone as a hotspot (using your monthly data plan).
+When shopping around for plans, make sure you are considering your cell phone insurance options and you might also look into adding a wifi hotspot plan or use your phone as a hotspot (using your monthly data plan).
 Good service and coverage can have an impact on your phone life as well.

 What do you love or hate about your cell phone plan?